SalesConnection/Caction-Support/docs/How_to_Get_Remote_Signature_From_Customer.md

       <img src="img/How_to_Get_Remote_Signature_From_Customer_Mobile_Step_2.png" alt="How to Get Remote Signature From Customer Mobile Step 2">
    </p>

-3. Scroll to the right to find "Service Sheet".
+3. Scroll to the right to find the relevant "Digital Form".

    <p align="center">
       <img src="img/How_to_Get_Remote_Signature_From_Customer_Mobile_Step_3.png" alt="How to Get Remote Signature From Customer Mobile Step 3">
    </p>

-4. Click "Service Sheet".
+4. Click the relevant "Digital Form".

    <p align="center">
       <img src="img/How_to_Get_Remote_Signature_From_Customer_Mobile_Step_4.png" alt="How to Get Remote Signature From Customer Mobile Step 4">
    </p>

-5. Click on the Service Sheet that needs to request remote signature from the customer.
+5. Click on the relevant "Digital Form" that needs to request remote signature from the customer.

    <p align="center">
       <img src="img/How_to_Get_Remote_Signature_From_Customer_Mobile_Step_5.png" alt="How to Get Remote Signature From Customer Mobile Step 5">